ropensci-archive/roweb2/content/blog/2019-10-02-dev-guide-update-fall19.md

 For book contributors, we've update [instructions in the README](https://github.com/ropensci/dev_guide#notes-for-associate-editors) for rendering the developer guide locally (<https://github.com/ropensci/dev_guide/issues/192>).

-[Hugo Gruson](https://github.com/bisaloo/) helped us with a number of things: added a note for package maintainers about the [importance of GitHub recognizing your repository as the language R](https://github.com/ropensci/dev_guide/pull/172), and helped us [update links to `https` from `http`](https://github.com/ropensci/dev_guide/pull/167).
+[Hugo Gruson][hugog] helped us with a number of things: added a note for package maintainers about the [importance of GitHub recognizing your repository as the language R](https://github.com/ropensci/dev_guide/pull/172), and helped us [update links to `https` from `http`](https://github.com/ropensci/dev_guide/pull/167).